 Where'd that Bouquet Come From?

-The beginning of spring always has us excited for the new flowers that are about to bloom!
+The beginning of spring always has us excited for the fresh flowers that are about to bloom!
 Flowers can be a big part of any event, but especially a wedding!
 From centerpieces and aisle decorations to boutonnieres and bouquets, the flowers that are a part of your special day have special superstitions that surround their place in your wedding.

 Originally, brides used to carry bunches of herbs that were used to ward off evil spirits on their wedding day.
 Herbs were also used to protect the future of the wedding couple.
 Dill was mixed with garlic to help a bride only lust after her husband.
 Sage was often mixed with garlic to help the bride learn goodness and gather wisdom in her marriage.
 Herbs were also used to decorate the ceremony space.
 Rosemary and roses were tied together to make a “Kissing Knot” which was hung over the head table.
 Kissing knots were believed to bring good luck and love to the newlywed couple and others who sat at the head table.